Wild Foods Nature Walks

 All purchases are final and not refundable.
 I don't give credits for future walks, but you can transfer your payment to another person and have them attend in your place.

 Please consider your ability to physically handle weather, trail conditions, and length of the walk before registering.
-We often come across poison ivy, ticks, mosquitoes, and stinging nettles.
-Other possible, but rarely encountered, hazards include: bee/wasp stings, falling branches/trees, and venomous snakes.
+We often come across poison ivy.
+Occasionally there'll be ticks, mosquitoes, stinging nettles, and stinging wasps/bees.
+Other hazards such as falling branches/trees and venomous snakes are extremely unlikely, but possible.

 DIRECTIONS WILL BE EMAILED